 When you think about people who are hungry, you might picture a starving child from another country.
-But hunger is an issue that hits closer to home than you might think.
+But hunger is an issue that hits closer to home than you might realize.

-In the United States, 42 million people, including 13 million children and 5.7 million seniors, do not have enough food to eat.
+In the United States, 40 million people, including 12.5 million children and nearly 5 million seniors, do not have enough food to eat.
 According to Feeding America®, 1 in 6 children may not know where they will get their next meal.

 Which is why Subway® partners with Feeding America® for World Sandwich Day.
-On Nov.
-3, for every sub and 30 oz. drink purchased, Subway donated a meal to Feeding America®.
+With every purchase made on the Subway App and Subway.com from Nov.
+3 to Nov.
+9, Subway will donate a meal to Feeding America®.

 1 out of 8: How many people in the U.S. are affected by hunger.